Renewable energy industry: Overview

 VCs in the last three years.
 Venture capital and private equity investments in renewable energy companies increased by 167 percent in 2006, according to investment analysts at New Energy Finance Limited.

 New investment into the sector jumped US$148 billion in 2007, up 60 per cent over 2006, noted a report by the Sustainable Energy Finance Initiative (SEFI).
 Wind energy attracted one-third of the new capital and solar one-fifth.
 But interest in solar is growing rapidly on the back of major technological advances which saw solar investment increase 254 per cent.
 The IEA predicts US$20 trillion will be invested into alternative energy projects over the next 22 years.
+As of 2025, BloombergNEF reports that China was the leading country in investing in the transition to renewable energy.
+The report also finds that well-developed technologies, like solar and wind energies, are seeing a growth in investments, while newer renewable energy technologies are being invested in less.

+In 2012, world leaders met in Rio for the United Nations Conference on Climate Change (UNFCCC), where they established 17 Sustainable Development Goals meant to unite leaders in mitigating challenges like climate change.
+Among these goals are: affordable and clean energy, responsible consumption and production, and climate action.
+11 years later, the 2023 United Nations Climate Change Conference, also referred to as COP28 saw the first ever Global Stocktake, where countries are evaluated on their progress towards the sustainable goals they previously set.
+Also referred to as the UAE Consensus, this evaluation concluded that countries are not on target to reach their sustainable development goals.
+Subsequently, there has been a call to “tripling renewables and doubling energy efficiency by 2030.”

 Wind power

 In 2020, wind power accounted for more than six percent of global electricity with 743 GW of global capacity.
 In the same year, 93 GW capacity was installed.
 For reach a 'net zero' emission status, the world needs to install at least 180 GW of new wind energy capacity by year.